Transparent fee structures are the way forward, and little by little South African financial service providers (FSPs) are moving in that direction.

 BBD business analyst Ian Maas explains, “Simply put, transparency amounts to clarity around investors knowing how much they’re paying, what they’re paying for and what the impact will be on their returns.
 It’s clean, understandable pricing.”

 According to Maas, despite the overall consolidation in fee structures, a big reason FSPs are avoiding being too transparent is because it costs money to implement and often full disclosure is not required by regulation.
-BBD believes that not only do FSPs need to disclose costs transparently and correctly, they must accurately calculate these costs.
+At BBD we believe that not only do FSPs need to disclose costs transparently and correctly, they must accurately calculate these costs.
 That’s the development effort and it’s not easy to do.

 “The biggest problem is the lack of understanding on the investors’ behalf.
 Even with long-term insurance and investment products often being sold together, there are discrepancies in the investors’ knowledge.
 Investment products are generally quite well understood, but there is a lack of knowledge around the underlying instruments and the actual cost of the total investment.
 While investors are comfortable with long-term insurance products, the terminology used to present the fees is not that well understood.
 It’s a conundrum that transparent fee structures can solve.”

-BBD’s financial services industry experience incorporates insurance, investment and banking.
-Due to this combined knowledge of the industry, BBD has in-depth experience in understanding domains and either integrating solutions into the client’s systems or creating new systems.
+Our financial services industry experience incorporates insurance, investment and banking.
+Due to this combined knowledge of the industry, we have in-depth experience in understanding domains and either integrating solutions into the client’s systems or creating new systems.